fossasia/support.eventyay.com/contributors-developers/How-can-I-contribute-and-help-to-improve-this-support-site.md

 # How can I contribute and help to improve this support site

 To help building and improving the eventyay support website you can go to https://github.com/fossasia/support.eventyay.com.
-There is an tracker where you can file issues.
+There is a tracker where you can file issues.
 You can also check out the markdown code that this website is using and edit or fix articles by making a pull request.

 ## What is the naming convention of articles and images